boeric/boeric.github.io/README.md

 <img src="https://user-images.githubusercontent.com/4840824/84855916-2aaf6f00-b01a-11ea-89b7-2704f202f6ab.png" width="600"/>

-In this implementation, Up to 50,000 items can be generated and visualized in the embedded canvas with no impact to the DOM (other than creating the canvas). **Mouse hit detection** of data elements is performed with a **4x4** pixel zone under the current mouse position.
+In this implementation, up to 50,000 items can be generated and visualized in the embedded canvas with no impact to the DOM (other than creating the canvas). **Mouse hit detection** of data elements is performed with a **4x4** pixel zone under the current mouse position.

 The app is using the **array-correl** npm module referenced at the top